mesfind/mesfind.github.io/about/index.md

 title: About me
 ---

-I am a Computational Data Scientist graduated from Addis Ababa University where I have been a faculty member and and enthusiastic in expanding computational skills.
-I want to understand things clearly, and explain them well.
+I'm a Computational Science graduate from Addis Ababa University where I have been a faculty member and and enthusiastic in expanding computational skills.

-Since the fall of 2017, I've been working as [Software and Data Capentry](https://software-carpentry.org/team/)  team in Ethiopia.
+Since the fall of 2017, I’ve been working as [The Carpentries](https://carpentries.org/trainers/)(Software Carpentry and Data Carpentry)trainer and instructor.
+In addition, I'm an African task-force for the The Carpentries and interested in Data Science.

 When I'm not at a computer, I enjoy traveling, learning foreign languages, swing dancing and listening to live music.